influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v2/javascript/browser.md

   - /influxdb/cloud-dedicated/api-guide/client-libraries/nodejs/query/
 ---

 Use the [InfluxDB v2 JavaScript client library](https://github.com/influxdata/influxdb-client-js) in browsers and front-end clients to write data to an {{% cloud-name %}} database.
-This library supports both front-end and server-side environments and provides the following distributions:
-* ECMAScript modules (ESM) and CommonJS modules (CJS)
-* Bundled ESM
-* Bundled UMD

-This guide presumes some familiarity with JavaScript, browser environments, and InfluxDB.
-If you're just getting started with InfluxDB, see [Get started with InfluxDB](/{{% latest "influxdb" %}}/get-started/).

 {{% note %}}

 ### Tools to execute queries

 InfluxDB v2 client libraries use the InfluxDB API `/api/v2/query` endpoint.
-This endpoint can't query an {{% cloud-name %}} cluster.
+This endpoint can't query an {{% cloud-name %}} database.

 {{% cloud-name %}} supports many different tools for querying data, including: